IBM/kubernetes-networking/README.md

 ## Objectives

-Learn how to perform the following tasks.
+In this lab you'll learn
-* Create services so that pods can talk to each other.
+* how pods communicate with each other;
-* Create an ingress resource so that an application outside the Kubernetes cluster can talk to a pod.
+* how pods are exposed to the internet;
-* Create network policies to limit connections.
+* how traffic between pods can be restricted.

 ## Prerequisites